UPPMAX/uppmax_intro_day_1/docs/reflections/20250210/README.md

   opportunities to collaborate in building understanding, identify shared interests in course content, and develop a supportive classroom network.
-    - Breakout rooms as a tool to colaborate.
+    - Breakout rooms as a tool to collaborate.
 Encouraging videos for trust building and exercises to complete tasks together.